maartenpt/MdCIcons/README.md

 # Manuel de Codage Icons

 This is a Javascript library that can create SVG images for hieroglyphs encoded in the Manuel de Codage (MdC) standard.
 The most complete description of MdC can be found [here](http://www.catchpenny.org/codage/).
+The library is in principle intended for individual hieroglyphs to be displayed, not to support full MdC.
+This is done by the `draw` function.
+However, there is support for a more complete MdC code in the `parse` function.
+The `parse` function will first parse a complete MdC (or .gly) file into text and hieroglyphs, and then call upon the draw function to render the individual hieroglyphs it generated.

+## draw

 The library will generate SVG images for all hieroglyphs on a page - similar to the way amazingfonts produce icons.
 The default is to look for all the spans of the class `token-glyphs`, and produce the SVG as the innerHTML based on the MdC code in the `@title` attribute.
 So it will produce Hieroglyphs for all elements of the following form: